Battleground (2015)

 The 2015 Battleground was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
 It was third annual Battleground and took place on July 19, 2015, at the Scottrade Center in St. Louis, Missouri.
 This was the last Battleground event to be held before the reintroduction of the brand extension in July 2016.

 Seven matches were contested at the event, including one on the Kickoff pre-show.
 In the main event, the WWE World Heavyweight Championship match between defending champion Seth Rollins and Brock Lesnar ended in a disqualification when The Undertaker made his unexpected return (and his first appearance on pay-per-view in WWE since WrestleMania 31) and attacked Lesnar.
 This was initially reported as a "no contest", but the following night on Raw, Lilian Garcia announced Lesnar as the winner by disqualification, though Rollins remained champion as titles do not change hands by disqualification unless stipulated.
-The event received 76,000 buys (excluding WWE Network views), slightly down on the previous year's 99,000 buys.
+The event received 76,000 pay-per-view buys (excluding WWE Network views), slightly down on the previous year's 99,000 buys.

 Production

 Background

-The event was held at the Scottrade Center in St. Louis, Missouri.
+The third annual Battleground was held at the Scottrade Center in St. Louis, Missouri.

 Battleground was an annual July professional wrestling event established by WWE in 2013, although the original event was held in October.
-The 2015 event was the third Battleground and was held on July 19 at the Scottrade Center in St. Louis, Missouri.
-The event aired on pay-per-view (PPV) worldwide and was livestreamed on the WWE Network.
-To further promote the WWE Network, the promotion advertised their 30-day free trial period for the Network, with the 2015 Battleground PPV included in that free trial for new subscribers.
+It was originally broadcast exclusively via pay-per-view (PPV) before it began simultaneously livestreaming on the WWE Network in 2014.
+The third event was scheduled to be held on July 19, 2015, at the Scottrade Center in St. Louis, Missouri.
+To further promote the WWE Network, the promotion advertised their 30-day free trial period, with the 2015 Battleground included in that free trial for new subscribers.